jacobwilliams/vibehdf5/README.md

 - Delete temporary or obsolete data to keep archives clean
 - Apply filters to CSV data before exporting for downstream analysis
 - Create multiple filtered views of the same data by duplicating CSV groups
+- Save plot configurations to quickly regenerate visualizations
+- Use plot styling to create publication-ready figures directly from HDF5 data
+- Share HDF5 files with embedded plots and filters for reproducible analysis

 ## Troubleshooting